Cookie

 Test RS232 communication between serial port devices and applications

-FREE Serial Port Monitor can be installed and used under Virtual Machines, like VMWare or Virtual PC.
+FREE Serial Port Logger can be installed and used under Virtual Machines, like VMWare or Virtual PC.
 Such functionality can be successfully used for testing.
 Our Serial Port Logger is great for learning purposes, too.

 Available ports

 This panel displays the serial ports that are available on your system and their logging status.
-Virtual and real serial ports are handled identically by the RS232 data logger.
+Virtual and real serial ports are handled identically by the RS232 Data Logger.

 Log file